A Weed Killer Is Not the Same as a Weed Preventer

-Preen Natural Vegetable Garden Weed Preventer contains organic corn gluten meal and is ideally applied every four weeks for best weed control.
+Preen Natural Vegetable Garden Weed Preventer contains corn gluten meal and is ideally applied every four weeks for best weed control.

 Step 1: In mid-spring, between the end of forsythia bloom and when dandelions are blooming, apply Preen Lawn Crabgrass Control.
 This granular product prevents crabgrass, kills young crabgrass plants, and controls more than 40 other common weeds in the lawn without harming turfgrass.